-All arguments with undistributed middle terms are bad arguments.
+All arguments with undistributed Middle terms are bad arguments.
 This is a bad argument.

-Therefore, this argument has an undistributed middle.
-112
+Therefore, this argument has an undistributed Middle Term.

 The Fallacy of the Undistributed Middle was mentioned in Hicks v.
 State, 241 S.W.3d 543, 546 (Tex.
 Crim.
 App.
 2007):